Controlling COVID-19: Hospitals

 One such alternative would be to integrate stand-alone digital differential room pressure monitoring instruments.
 Ideally, these devices would be able to immediately and simultaneously alert staff, facilities managers and caregivers if conditions inside an isolation room become critical.
 Local alarms (in-the-room high decibel alarms), immediate automated emails sent to staff, and SMS messages sent to caregivers would help to provide immediate quarantine protocols.
 With ball in the wall type devices, if no one is looking directly at it – they have no way of knowing if there is an issue.
 In the case of potential contamination, every millisecond counts.

 As technology advances, costs decrease.
-What may have once been a barrier for adoption due to cost, are is now no longer an issue.
-In fact, there are many products on the market which provide a high level of advanced warning and monitoring for patient isolation rooms, and are very similar cost as ball-in-the-wall type products.
+What may have once been a barrier for adoption due to cost, is now no longer an issue.
+In fact, there are many products on the market which provide a high level of advanced warning and monitoring for patient isolation rooms, and are cost equilivant to ball-in-the-wall type products.

 We at Two Dimensional Instruments have created a comparison showing features of a completely digital-based early warning monitoring system for room pressure as compared to a ball in the wall type of monitor.
 In this comparison, a “TV2 Cleanroom Monitor (TV-202)” was compared to the “Ball-In-The-Wall” brand of ball-type room pressure indicators/monitors.